-The Routeburn Track is managed as one of the DOC Great Walks, and as about 7500 trampers visit the Routeburn Track over the Summer Season, it is regulated to control visitor numbers.
-Bookings are required for both huts and campsites.
-Camping is allowed at designated campsites only.
+The Routeburn Track is managed as one of the DOC Great Walks, and as about 7500 trampers visit the Routeburn Track over summer months, it is regulated to control visitor numbers.

-Routeburn Crossing a bridge over the Route Burn immediately, the track follows the river and wanders through a tall, handsome forest of red and silver beech.
+Crossing a bridge over the Route Burn immediately, the track follows the river and wanders through a tall, handsome forest of red and silver beech.
 Beyond the debris-choked Sugar Loaf Stream the track meets up with the wide old bridle trail.
-It follows this trail in a gentle climb before turning into the Gorge and crossing the deep, breezy gut of Bridal Veil Stream.
+It follows this trail in a gentle climb before turning into the Routeburn Gorge and crossing the deep, breezy gut of Bridal Veil Stream.
 The track winds comfortably alongside the log jams and boulders of the rough gorge as the cliffs tower high overhead.
-Where a sign indicates Sapper's Pass the track flattens off, the valley widening into forested flats (1 hr).
+Where a sign indicates Sapper's Pass the track flattens off, the valley widening into forested flats (1 hour).
 Forge Flat is nearby, along a brief track to the left.
-This grassy spot by the river was the site of the blacksmith camp during the construction of the bridle track, and would be ideal for camping -- which is, of course, prohibited.
+This grassy spot by the river was the site of the blacksmith camp during the construction of the bridle track.

 The hut and campsite sit on the edge of a very wide clearing of golden grasses marking the confluence of the two branches of the Route Burn.
 It is crossed by the Left Branch in the foreground, with the inviting valley of the North Branch stretching into the distance.